The data you have in your hands about your business is a huge treasure.

 - Is it in line with your goals?

-You can also find out how smooth the shopping process is.
-A bonus is that the customer is unaware and less likely to give you biased results.
+Your users can also find out how smooth the shopping process is.

 You can also benefit from them by inserting questions about things you want to find out.